 I’m assuming most of my readers already know how to do this.
 If so, please answer the poll question at the bottom.
 If not, please read on, then answer the poll question.
 Thanks!

-You can use the ping command for a number of reasons, but for this post, I’m going to mention two reasons: 1) determine whether a server (or PC or network device, such as a router) is up and running, and 2) determine the IP address of a device if you have its name.
+You can use the ping command for a number of reasons, but for this post, I’m going to focus on just these two reasons: 1) determine whether a server (or PC or network device, such as a router) is up and running, and 2) determine the IP address of a device if you have its name.

 How to ping